 then the results above can be extended to any $c\in\mathbb{F}_q\setminus\{1\}$. \end{remark}

 Up to now, all known planar functions are DO polynomials, but the case of $x^{\frac{3^k+1}{2}}$ defined over $\ff{3^n}$ with $k$ odd and $\gcd(k,n)=1$.
 From Theorem~\ref{th:DO}, we have that these known planar functions are also APcN.
-Moreover, in \cite{YSZ2020} it has been proved that the planar function $x^{\frac{3^k+1}{2}}$ is APcN for $c=-1$.
+Moreover, in \cite{RS20} it has been proved that the planar function $x^{\frac{3^k+1}{2}}$ is APcN for $c=-1$.

-The result (i) of Theorem~\ref{th:DO} cannot be extend to a general planar quadratic function.
+The result (i) of Theorem~\ref{th:DO} cannot be extended to a general planar quadratic function.
 Indeed, the planarity of a function $f$ is invariant by adding a linear (affine) polynomial to $f$, while the $c$-differential uniformity is not.
-So, if we consider a planar DO polynomial, adding a linear function we could obtain a functions which is no more 2-to-1 and thus which is no APcN. \begin{example} The function $x^2+x^3$ is planar over $\ff{3^2}$ but it is not APcN for any $c\ne 1$. \end{example}
+So, if we consider a planar DO polynomial, adding a linear function we could obtain a function which is no more 2-to-1 and thus which is no APcN. \begin{example} The function $x^2+x^3$ is planar over $\ff{3^2}$ but it is not APcN for any $c\ne 1$. \end{example}

-\begin{remark} In \cite{SGGRT2020}, the authors introduce and study c-differential bent functions.
-In their work, they also relax the definition of perfect $c$-nonlinearity excluding the case of the derivative in the zero direction.
-In particular, they define PcN function any $f$ such that $f(x+\gamma)-cf(x)$ is a permutation for any $\gamma\in\mathbb{F}_{q}^*$, and \emph{strictly PcN} if in addition $f$ is a permutation.
+\begin{remark} In \cite{SGGRT2020}, the authors introduced and studied c-differential bent functions.
+In their work, they also relaxed the definition of perfect $c$-nonlinearity excluding the case of the derivative in the zero direction.
+In particular, they defined PcN function any $f$ such that $f(x+\gamma)-cf(x)$ is a permutation for any $\gamma\in\mathbb{F}_{q}^*$, and \emph{strictly PcN} if in addition $f$ is a permutation.

 For $p=2$, even if we exclude the derivative in the zero direction, a PcN function has to be a PP. Indeed, let $f$ be PcN and suppose that there exist $x_1$ and $x_2=x_1+\gamma$ such that $f(x_1)=f(x_1+\gamma)$.
 Since $f$ is PcN,